harayoki/xnormal_hda/README.md

 * Then texture(s) is(are) exported and applied as new material for confirmation.

 This HDA only supports exporting normal and ao map.
 Other textures will be support if there is demand.
+For further information about each parameters, plz refer general xNormal documents.

 ## License